The Red List of Trains in Japan

 Current Operations & Future Prospects

-The 9100 series runs on Hokuso Line between Keisei-Takasago and Imba nihon-idai, as well as through-services to Keisei, Toei Asakusa and Keikyu line as far as Nishi-magome or Haneda Airport.
+The 9100 series runs on the Hokuso Line between Keisei-Takasago and Imba nihon-idai, as well as through-services to Keisei, Toei (Asakusa Line) and Keikyu as far as Nishi-magome or Haneda Airport.

 ←The List of Other Railways